Raven (British band): ExtermiNation (2015–2016)

-New drummer, Metal City and next album (2017–present)
+New drummer, Metal City and All Hell's Breaking Loose (2017–present)

 In May 2017, Joe Hasselvander suffered a heart attack two days before a string of US/European dates.
 In order to fulfill these obligations, the Gallagher brothers had a number of drummers to assist.
-Jimmy Mess did the Chicago show, Mike Heller (Fear Factory, Malignancy) performed on three US dates, Fabio Alessandrini (Annihilator) did the Muskelrock (Sweden) festival, and Dave Chedwick did the 11-date tour of Europe.
+Jimmy Mess did the Chicago show, Mike Heller (Fear Factory, Malignancy) performed on three US dates, Fabio Alessandrini (Annihilator) did the Muskelrock (Sweden) festival, and Dave Chedrick did the 11-date tour of Europe.

 When it became obvious Joe Hasselvander would not be physically able to play drums for the foreseeable future, the Gallagher brothers invited Heller to play the upcoming Euro festival dates they had booked (Bang Your Head, Leyendes Del Rock, Headbangers Open Air, Metaldays and Alcatraz), as his playing was a perfect fit.
 The band then embarked upon a 70-date European run with 50 dates as special guests on the Udo Dirkschneider "Back to the Roots 2" tour and 20 select headline shows.

 Raven released their fourteenth studio album, Metal City, on 18 September 2020.
 It marked their first studio album in five years, and their first to feature Mike Heller on drums.

-In July 2022, Raven announced that they had signed to Silver Lining Music and are planning to release their fifteenth studio album in 2023.
+In July 2022, Raven announced that they had signed to Silver Lining Music and released their fifteenth studio album, All Hell's Breaking Loose in 2023.